hibari/hibari/README-gdss-brick-gh17.md

 https://github.com/hibari/gdss-brick/issues/17

-### Erlang/OTP R16B
+### Erlang/OTP 17.3 or R16B03-1

-Erlang/OTP R16B03 is recommended.
-R16A or newer is required to build the LevelDB port driver.
+Erlang/OTP 17.3 or R16B03-1 is recommended.
+R16A or newer is required
+to build h2leveldb, the LevelDB port driver.

 ### Dependencies